artemrizhov/django-mail-templated/docs/getting_started.rst

 Creating templates
 ------------------

-Each email template should extend ``"mail_templated/base.tpl"`` or it's clone either directly or via descendants.
+Each email template should extend :ref:`mail_templated/base.tpl <inheritance>` or it's clone either directly or via descendants.
-This is the only way to provide robust and full support for template inheritance, because Django template engine takes a lot of changes from time to time.

 Note that first and last newlines inside of block contents will be removed.